ska-sa/katgpucbf/doc/xbgpu.design.b.rst

 GPU kernel
 ----------
-For the low number of beams required for MeerKAT (8 single-pol beams), the beamforming operation is entirely bandwidth-limited.
+For the low number of beams required for MeerKAT (8 single-pol beams), the beamforming operation is entirely limited by the GPU DRAM bandwidth.
 There is thus no benefit to using tensor cores, and potentially significant downsides (implementation complexity and reduced accuracy for steering coefficients).
 The kernel thus uses standard single-precision floating-point operations, and is written to maximise bandwidth usage.

 The beamforming operation consists of two phases: coefficient generation and coefficient application.
 To minimise use of system memory, the coefficients